 “Two of the greatest gifts we can give our children are roots and wings.” – Hodding Carter

 When I was a child, Christmas was my favorite holiday.
 As I’ve become an adult, I’ve struggled to find some of that Christmas magic amid the consumerism of the holiday.
 Sometimes, I just want to leave it all behind and spend the break traveling.
 The top of my list would definitely be an African safari in December.

 Christmas in Africa looks a lot different than in the United States.
 To start, it’s summer.
 Across much of the continent, you’ll find warm weather, occasional rains, and green plains.
 Many destinations are at their best in the summer.

 As the grasses begin to cover the plains, there are migrations taking place in Tanzania’s Serengeti and Botswana’s Kalahari Desert.
 The great numbers of the herds that move across the plains attract predators, resulting in incredible game activity and wildlife viewing.
-If you want to see big cats at their best, December is the time to go to these areas.
+If you want to see big cats at their best, a safari in December is the time to go to these areas.
 It’s also a great time for bird watching, as migratory birds move into the area.

 In Botswana, our 10-night Desert to Delta journey puts you and your traveling companions in prime position to explore this season through both the Central Kalahari and the Okavango Delta.

 A Tanzania Safari in December